Tiptopolis/uChumpEngine/README.md

 copy it, or at least streamline its usage in the scope of my projects.

 I havn't given much thought to end-user utility, so more power to you if you can make use of it.
+Some of this is direct copypasta from other places.

 using:
 Gdx- for the basic openGL stuff & input features